Robin-hhc/AI_Response_Classifier/README.md

 **STEP 3**: Run Prediction

-Under the `lstm/` folder, there is a notebook script called `lstm_prediction.ipynb` for running the predictions using the model downloaded above and the tokenizers provided.

-The existing notebook output demostrates the prediction of a sentence in the last code-block.
+Under the `lstm/` folder, run the notebook script `lstm_prediction.ipynb` for prediction.
+The existing notebook outputs demostrates the prediction of a sentence in the last code-block.
 To predict something else, modify the `text` variable in the last code-block and re-run the notebook file.

-If you are missing any required files (model and tokenizers), code-block 2 will output a warning, specifying the missing file.
+If you are missing any required files (model or tokenizer files), code-block 2 will output a warning.

 ## Data